TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 This section shows all known nodes current connected to the local host.
 XX tells you how many nodes are connected.

-Each Node connected also shows the services running on the node, their scope (hash) and in brackets the telegrams sent by the serv
+Each Node connected also shows the services running on the node, their scope (hash) and in brackets the telegrams sent by the service per minute and since start of the node.
+A node is showing in red, if the node has no valid code-signing certificate.
+The very last entry per node in the table either shows a thumbprint of the Client Certificate the node is using
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MzIyNjg3Myw3NzU3ODI4MjUsLTg2Mz
-UyMTc1MCwzNDQ2OTY3MDYsMTk5NTY2NjcsLTE5MjM4NTg3OTUs
-LTkyNjc4MDI3LC0xMDcxNDg4OSwyMTE4MTk3ODc5LDE4NzY1Nj
-Q4MzMsMTg5OTA2NTQ5MCwtNTE3MDI5MDAwLDYwNDczOTg5OCwt
-NDI3NzM5ODA2LDI5OTExNTk2MSwxMDA3MDYzMjAyXX0=
+eyJoaXN0b3J5IjpbLTE1ODIxNzAxNjMsNzc1NzgyODI1LC04Nj
+M1MjE3NTAsMzQ0Njk2NzA2LDE5OTU2NjY3LC0xOTIzODU4Nzk1
+LC05MjY3ODAyNywtMTA3MTQ4ODksMjExODE5Nzg3OSwxODc2NT
+Y0ODMzLDE4OTkwNjU0OTAsLTUxNzAyOTAwMCw2MDQ3Mzk4OTgs
+LTQyNzczOTgwNiwyOTkxMTU5NjEsMTAwNzA2MzIwMl19
 -->